pangineering/my-ninja-turtlebot/README.md

 ## Roadmap

  - [ ] Control with Teleopkey
  - [ ] Robot Odometry
+ - [ ] SLAM
+ - [ ] Navigation with Nav2
+ - [ ] Add Camera
+ - [ ] Add Object Detection

 ## Features

+ - Control with Teleopkey
+ - Control with Joystick
+ - Create a Map
+ - SLAM
  - Navigation using nav2

 ## Authors